RoboVault/perp-strategy/README.md

 <!-- ABOUT THE PROJECT -->
 ## RoboLabs Perp Vault Contracts

-This repo contains the contracts for the RoboLabs Perp Vault
+This repo contains the contracts for the RoboLabs Perp Vault.
+The strategy employed by the contract is to lend USD-pegged tokens which should be the same price as the `Quote` token, and borrow the `Base` token from Perpetual in order to provide concentrated and automated liquidity on the pair.
+The fees and rewards collected from this process are compounded.
+The price range for the position is updated as the price moves through `rebalance` operations.
+This contract also supports leveraging the position up to 10X in accordance with the perpetual protocol.

 <!-- GETTING STARTED -->
 ## Getting Started

+To get started with this project, follow these steps:

+1. Clone this repository to your local machine.
+2. Install the necessary dependencies by running `npm install`
-Configure WETHPERP.sol to use the parameters you desire
+3. Configure `WETHPERP.sol` to use the parameters you desire.
+4. Compile the contracts by running `brownie compile`.
+5. Add optimism and fork to brownie running
+>brownie networks add development op-fork cmd=ganache-cli host=http://127.0.0.1/ fork=optimism-main accounts=10 mnemonic=brownie port=8545
+5. Test the contracts by running
+> brownie test tests/op/test_vault_wrapper.py --network op-fork
+6. Lint the code by running `npm run lint`.
 ### Install Dependencies

 Requires npm and pip.
 See .github/workflows for suitable versions.